mne-tools/mne-python/doc/source/manual/sampledata.rst

 After a while the viewer window appears.
 Click on the N100m peak again.
 Once the field map preparation computations are complete, the magnetic field and potential maps appear.
-Investigate the viewer window options with help of Section 7.10.
+Investigate the viewer window options with help of :ref:`CACEFFJF`.

 Show current estimates
 ======================

 The options affecting the current estimates are accessible from Adjust/Estimate parameters... .
-With help of Section 7.12, investigate the effects of the parameter settings.
+With help of :ref:`CACBHDBF`, investigate the effects of the parameter settings.

 Labels and timecourses